Table of Contents

 You can also tap the help of professional exterminators to install the baits for you.
 They will use special tools to detect the possible termite paths and install the cylinders on it.
 However, this service can be costly for such a simple process.

-TOP 3 TERMITE BAIT STATIONS
+List of TERMITE BAIT STATIONS

-Product Name: Spectracide Terminate Termite Detection Kit
+1) Spectracide Terminate Termite Detection Kit

 If you’re looking for a bait system trusted by many homeowners, don’t miss the Spectracide Terminate Termite Detection Kit.
 It’s made with Dow technology and comes with pop-up termite indicators with locator shields.